 When the gene that controls the production of either of these proteins is missing or mutated, it results in that type of thalassemia.

-Beta thalassemia occurs when the gene that controls the production of beta globin is defective.
-Beta thalassemia can be mild to severe and is more common in people of Mediterranean, African, and Southeast Asian descent.
+Beta thalassemia happens when the gene that controls the production of beta globin is defective.
+Beta thalassemia can cause anemia ranging from mild to severe and is more common in people of Mediterranean, African, and Southeast Asian descent.

 A child can only get beta thalassemia by inheriting it from his or her parents.
 Genes are "building blocks" that play an important role in determining physical traits and many other things about us.